Fill out 1099 forms

 - Nonemployee Compensation (NEC)

-- Payments made to individuals who are not employees, such as independent contractors or freelancers, for services performed.
-Payments of $600 or more in a calendar year must be reported to the IRS using Form 1099-NEC.
+- Payments made to individuals who are not employees, such as independent contractors or freelancers, for services rendered.
+This type of income is reported on Form 1099-NEC and is generally subject to self-employment tax.

 - TIN (Taxpayer Identification Number)

-- A unique number assigned by the IRS to identify individuals or businesses for tax purposes.
-It can be a Social Security Number (SSN), Employer Identification Number (EIN), or Individual Taxpayer Identification Number (ITIN).
+- A unique number used by the IRS to identify individuals or businesses for tax purposes, which can be a Social Security Number (SSN), Employer Identification Number (EIN), or Individual Taxpayer Identification Number (ITIN).
+TINs are required on all 1099 forms for both the payer and the recipient.

 - Backup Withholding

-- A flat-rate federal tax (currently 24%) that payers must withhold from certain payments when a recipient has not provided a valid TIN or has underreported income in the past.
-It is reported in the federal income tax withheld box on 1099 forms.
+- A mandatory federal tax withholding that payers must apply to certain payments when a recipient has not provided a valid TIN or has previously underreported income.
+The current backup withholding rate is 24% of the payment amount.

 - Original Issue Discount (OID)

-- The difference between a debt instrument's face value (amount due at maturity) and its lower original purchase price.
-This discount is treated as taxable interest income and reported on Form 1099-OID.
+- The difference between a bond's face value (what it pays at maturity) and its lower original purchase price, which the IRS treats as taxable interest income spread over the life of the bond.
+This is reported annually on Form 1099-OID.

 - Patronage Dividend

-- A distribution paid by a cooperative to its members based on the volume of business they conducted with the cooperative.
+- A distribution paid by a cooperative to its members based on the volume of business they conducted with the cooperative during the year.
 These distributions are reported on Form 1099-PATR and may be taxable income.

-- Tax-advantaged savings programs, such as 529 plans and Coverdell Education Savings Accounts (ESAs), designed to fund education expenses.
-Distributions from these programs are reported on Form 1099-Q.
+- Tax-advantaged savings accounts designed to pay for education expenses, where earnings grow tax-free when used for qualified costs.
+Distributions from these accounts are reported on Form 1099-Q.

 - Payment Settlement Entity (PSE)

-- A bank, payment processor, or third-party network (such as PayPal or Venmo) that facilitates payment card or third-party network transactions.
-PSEs are required to report qualifying transactions to the IRS using Form 1099-K.
+- A bank, payment processor, or third-party network (such as PayPal or credit card companies) that processes payment transactions between buyers and sellers.
+PSEs are required to report transactions to the IRS on Form 1099-K.